 In my article, ‘The Mind Makes War and We Suffer‘, I discussed how we do war in our heads.
 And unfortunately, when we make ‘war’ with ourselves, we get frustrated, depressed, feel guilty, and ashamed.
-WE can also have battles that create anxiety, fear, and frustration when the warring thoughts take on the shape of ‘shoulds’ or ‘needs to’ or ‘I can’t believe it.’
+We can also have battles that create anxiety, fear, and frustration when the warring thoughts take on the shape of ‘shoulds’ ‘needs to’ or ‘I can’t believe it.’
 All these often create experiences that are damaging to ourselves, with the emotions that result.

 When we do ‘war’ with others, we tend to get angry, and our judgments become ugly, often resulting in the less attractive aspects of humanity when this gets expressed.
 The ultimate expression of the mental war with others is outright violence toward others.

 Either way, this war that occurs in our minds is automatic, reflexive, and conditioned.
 It happens without our effort and is dependent on personal history, genetics, parenting, traumatic events, friends, experiences, and so on.
 The list is quite extensive, but the bottom line is that our thoughts and judgments arise automatically, and we do not get a choice until we are aware of them.

 Most of us move through life with little awareness that our thoughts are not chosen.
 When presented with this obvious reality, many will argue that it’s not true.
 Yet, these same folks are often miserable.
 If we had a choice, would we choose thoughts that bring sadness, anger, or anxiety?
 Of course not!
 We would choose thoughts that align with ease, happiness, and prosperity.

 But the truth is that we do not often exercise choice because thoughts arise instantly, and most of us respond reflexively.
 Thus, war happens without our realizing it many times, and we are caught as the victims of these automatic thoughts.

 The Thought Train